-7.04:09 The Chairperson of a hearing panel is delegated the authority, and is charged with the responsibility, to conduct the hearing in a manner which will protect: A. The due process rights of the charged student(s) or student organization.
+The Chairmannan of a having monel is delegated the authority and is abouted with the responsibility 7.04:09 to A B C D The Chairperson of a hearing panel is delegated the authority, and is charged with the responsibility, o conduct the hearing in a manner which will protect: A. The due process rights of the charged student(s) or student organization.
 B. The rights of the persons bringing the charge(s).
 C. The rights of all witnesses.
 D. The rights of all hearing panel members.
-E. The rights and prerogatives of the University. the hearing panel shall: A. Introduce the members of the hearing panel.
+E. The rights and prerogatives of the University.
+Prior to considering the charges against the student(s) or student organization, the Chairperson of he hearing panel shall: A. Introduce the members of the hearing panel.
 B. Outline the procedures that the panel will follow.
 C. Announce the hearing panel will be closed to the public and the proceedings will be taped.
 D. Stress the importance of the confidentiality of the proceedings.
 E. Formally announce that the University is committed to the principles of procedural due process protection for its students and student organizations.
 Accordingly, each student or student organization is presumed not responsible until proven responsible, and the hearing panel shall decide responsibility on the basis of a reasonable standard of proof presented during the hearing.
-F. Announce that the student(s), student organization members, the person(s) bringing the charge(s), and the University Administrator or University Official, when necessary, may 7.04:10 charge(s), and the Oniversity Administrator of Oniversity Oriferal, when necessary, may make an immediate request to the Chairperson for a brief recess to consider rejection, with good cause, of any one member of the hearing panel, except the Chairperson, for any reason G. Announce that the advisor to the student(s) or student organization has no voice in the proceedings and cannot act as an agent for the student(s) or student organization members.
+F. Announce that the student(s), student organization members, the person(s) bringing the charge(s), and the University Administrator or University Official, when necessary, may make an immediate request to the Chairperson for a brief recess to consider rejection, with good cause, of any one member of the hearing panel, except the Chairperson, for any reason G. Announce that the advisor to the student(s) or student organization has no voice in the proceedings and cannot act as an agent for the student(s) or student organization members.
 H. Announce that the student(s), student organization members, the person(s) bringing the Announce that legal rules and procedures for civil or criminal court hearings do not apply to the hearing.
 Furthermore, legal rules of evidence also do not apply to the hearing.
 I. Announce that all testimony and questions shall be restricted by the Chairperson to information dealing directly with the alleged violation(s), except during the censure phase.
 J. Announce that the Chairperson has the responsibility and the authority to call hearing recesses and to grant a continuance in lengthy hearings